FairwindsOps/rbac-manager/docs/aws.md

 rbac-lookup system:authenticated
 ```

-To grant specific permissions to users we can use an RBAC Definition:
+To grant specific permissions to users with RBAC Manager we can use an RBAC Definition:

 ```yaml
 apiVersion: rbacmanager.reactiveops.io/v1beta1